 Common Disorders Affecting the Vestibular System

-- Labyrinthitis and Vestibular Neuritis: These disorders involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
-The inflammation can lead to vertigo, dizziness, and imbalance.
+- Labyrinthitis and Vestibular Neuritis: Labyrinthitis and Vestibular Neuritis involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
+This inflammation can lead to vertigo, dizziness, and imbalance.

-- Vestibular Migraine: This type of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even in the absence of the typical migraine headache.
+- Vestibular Migraine: Vestibular Migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even in the absence of the typical migraine headache.

-- Chronic Dizziness: This condition can be a result of various conditions, including vestibular disorders.
+- Chronic Dizziness: This can be a result of various conditions, including vestibular disorders.
 It’s a persistent sensation of unsteadiness or a spinning sensation, heavily influencing daily activities.

 How Dittmer, MO Physical Therapists Use Vestibular Therapy in Treatment